Use the Push API

 After completing the setup covered in the prerequisites section, you can use the Push API.
 This involves writing code that will run periodically to:

-Avoid performing Push API operations on product-managed sources
+Avoid performing Push API requests on product-managed sources

-Never perform Push API operations to interact directly with Coveo Crawling Module or Coveo for Sitecore Push sources.
+Never perform Push API requests to interact directly with Coveo Crawling Module or Coveo for Sitecore Push sources.
 Otherwise, you risk causing irreparable damage to your index.

 Avoid setting orderingId values

-Let the service set the orderingId value automatically, except when performing delete older than operations.
+Let the service set the orderingId value automatically, except when performing Delete old items and Delete old security identities requests.

 If you have a good reason for setting your own orderingId values, proceed with caution.

-Only use single item and security identity operations when testing or performing small updates.
-Use batch item and batch security identity operations the rest of the time.
+Only use single item and security identity requests when testing or performing small updates.
+Use batch item and batch security identity update requests the rest of the time.

-Using batch operations allows you to keep your number of Push API calls per hour relatively low.
-See Push API limits.
+Using batch updates allows you to keep your number of Push API requests per hour relatively low.
+See Push API limits for details.

 Update your Push source status

-For example, right before you start a process to index new or updated content, you should set the status of the source to REBUILD, RESCAN, or REFRESH, as appropriate.
-When you’re done, you should set the status back to IDLE.
+For example, before you begin indexing new or updated content, set the source status to REBUILD, RESCAN, or REFRESH, as appropriate.
+After completing the indexing process, set the status back to IDLE.

 Updating your Push source status allows you to keep coherent source activity logs in your Coveo organization.